danthegoodman1/how_to_be_exceptional/README.md

 This is what I think the ownership mentality looks like.

-It's based on a combination of personal experience, and an obsession of observing the top-shelf of humanity: Not the household CEO names, but the “hands of the CEO”, the ones who they delegate to, the ones who get shit done.
+It's based on a combination of personal experience, and an obsession of observing the top-shelf of humanity: Not the household CEO names, but the "hands of the CEO", the ones who they delegate to, the ones who get shit done.
 Sometimes these people go unnamed for ages.
 Sometimes they go from intern to CEO.

 Exceptional people are the opposite of mediocre and complacent.
 They are happy, but never satisfied.
-They're never “done”.
+They're never "done".
 It really is the exceptional few that positively impact society in a meaningful way.

 Because equity is ownership, only people who consistently work with an owner's mindset deserve more of it.